ghiggi/gpm_api/docs/source/03_quickstart.rst

 Open the data
 ----------------

-Within the GPM-API, we use the name `granule` to refer to a single file, while the name `dataset`` is used to refer to a collection of granules.
+Within the GPM-API, the name `granule` is used to refer to a single file, while the name `dataset`` is used to refer to a collection of granules.

 GPM-API enables to open single or multiple granules into an ``xarray.Dataset``, an object designed for working with labeled multi-dimensional arrays.